skylargivens/lgos/Readme.md

 # Looking Glass OS
-I'm building a simple 32-bit x86 kernel as an exercise.
+I'm building a simple 32-bit x86 kernel as a learning exercise.
 The goal is to improve my C skills and learn more about system internals.

 ## Prerequisites
 - qemu-system-i386 (QEMU)